defending fruit … and other NONcomplex carbs

 Confusion and ignorance surrounding “carbs”, that the complex ones are “healthy” while simpler ones are “unhealthy”, or that we should exclude this macronutrient entirely, has gotten us into serious metabolic strife.
-We’ve been so ill informed that it’s come to the point where even fruits, those nourishing, restorative, pro-metabolic, digestible (and delicious) jewels of nature, are damned.
+We’ve been so misinformed.
+How did we get to the point where even fruit, those nourishing, pro-metabolic, supremely digestible (and delicious) jewels of nature, are a no-go in many “healthy” diet rule books.
 We’re told carbs are carbs, sugars are sugars, ignoring the fundamental biochemistry of all the very different carbohydrate forms.
 Whole grains are so wrongly glorified while orange juice is put on par with Pepsi.
 And where has this gotten us?
 Fat, diabetic, hypothyroid, inflamed, adrenalised and reproductively-challenged.

 When clients come to me complaining of incessant “carb-cravings” as if it’s indicative of an emotional weakness on their part, I suggest to them that maybe their body is an intelligent machine that sends out signals for a reason and maybe, just maybe, their cells are screaming out for fuel: glucose.
 Their metabolic needs are not being met.
 L I S T E N T O Y O U R B O D Y. Understand the differences and intricacies of carbohydrates, and the basics of physiology.
 Understand what healthy “sugars” are, don’t cut carbs (only the inefficient ones), don’t “quit” real sugar, and certainly don’t fear fruits.